kjosib/booze-tools/docs/source/intro.rst

 that was originally made for some other purpose.
 This feature may keep an ecosystem of tools in sync with each other.

-Another key goal is that the project source code should end up clear and instructive.
-In a perfect world, you could reference this code in a compiler-compiler course.
-(The world is far from perfect.)
+A once-and-future goal is that the project source code should end up clear and instructive.
 Therefore, there are heavy comments in parts that deal in the classical algorithms and data structures peculiar to the field of compilers.
 If you see something unclear, please speak up.
 Opacity is a bug.

 To that same end, I may eventually add on some alternative constructions, as (perhaps) for SLR and LR(0) as ends in themselves, with heavy commentary.